Valsartan and HydrochlorothiazidePronunciation

 How should I take Valsartan and Hydrochlorothiazide tablets?

-• If you take too much Valsartan and Hydrochlorothiazide tablets, call your doctor or Poison Control Center, or go to the nearest hospital emergency room.
+- If you take too many Valsartan and Hydrochlorothiazide tablets, call your doctor or Poison Control Center, or go to the nearest hospital emergency room.

 What should I avoid while taking Valsartan and Hydrochlorothiazide tablets?

 You should not take Valsartan and Hydrochlorothiazide tablets during pregnancy.
 See “What is the most important information I should know about Valsartan and Hydrochlorothiazide tablets?”

 What are the possible side effects of Valsartan and Hydrochlorothiazide tablets?

 Valsartan and Hydrochlorothiazide tablets may cause serious side effects including:

 - Harm to an unborn baby causing injury and even death.
 See “What is the most important information I should know about Valsartan and Hydrochlorothiazide tablets?”

 - Low blood pressure (hypotension).
 Low blood pressure is most likely to happen if you: